Tactile signing

 Deafblind manual alphabet

 The deafblind manual alphabet is based on the BSL fingerspelling alphabet.
-With this method, the signer signs each letter of each word, and the deafblind child places their hands over those of the signer to ‘read’ what’s being communicated.
+With this method, the signer signs each letter of each word onto the palm of the hand of the child.

 Block alphabet

-The block alphabet is another tactile communication approach where words are spelt out on the palm of the child’s hand.
-The letters are traced onto the child’s palm using your finger, following the same shape and form as they are written.
+The block alphabet is another tactile communication approach where words are spelt in block capitals on the palm of the child’s hand.
+In the UK, this method uses the English alphabet.

 Other approaches